OntologyS/ontological-ai-safety/README.md

 Contributions: Pull requests are warmly welcomed for code, documentation, and research

 Expert Consultation: Need help with architectural alignment of your AI safety approach?
 See CONTACT.md

+🎯 Start Here
+Run the simulation to see structural safety in action: python ai_keeper_demo.py

+Read the critique to understand why current approaches fail: CRITIQUE.md

+Study the formalization for mathematical proofs: FORMALIZATION.md

+Join the conversation to help refine and implement this architecture

 This isn't just another alignment strategy.
 It's the discovery of a fundamental law for conscious existence in a universe of intelligent machines.
 The only question that remains is who will build it first.